-Gynecomastia exercises can reduce the appearance of gynecomastia.
-These activities build up the muscles in the chest and may reduce the fat content to help you achieve a more aesthetic, masculine chest.
+Gynecomastia exercises can reduce the appearance of gynecomastia, also called man boobs.
+These chest exercises build up the muscles in the chest and may reduce the fat content to help you achieve a more aesthetic, masculine chest.

 Can exercise eliminate gynecomastia?

 Perhaps the most common misconception about gynecomastia is that diet and exercise can resolve the problem.
 Many men with gynecomastia do have excess fat around the breast gland, which can make the condition more prominent.
-However, while exercise can help eliminate fat deposits, it cannot address the underlying cause of gynecomastia: breast tissue.
-That being said, you can improve the appearance of your chest with exercise and diet, but not eliminate the breast gland.
+However, while exercise can help burn fat, it cannot address the underlying cause of gynecomastia: excess glandular tissue.
+That being said, you can improve the appearance of your chest with exercise and diet, even if you can’t eliminate the breast gland.